 Two written references, to be sent directly to the School are also required.
 No student is eligible for admission unless he or she is at least sixteen years of age and has completed high school or its equivalent.
 The Committee on Instruction reserves the right to limit the number of students under any or all classifications.
-An applica- PAYMENT REGULATIONS tion blank accompanies this booklet.
-All fees are payable in advance and interview with the Dean is recom- tration or for absence.
-No refund will mended.
+An applica- PAYMENT REGULATIONS mended.